-Panel A of Table 7 reports the test results.
-In Column 1, we include COP/P, COP/AT, and AT/ME, but no control variables.
-In Columns 2 and 3, we add the control variables.
-In all three specifications, the coefficients of both COP/P and COP/AT are positive and statistically significant.
+coefficients of both COP/P and COP/AT are positive and statistically significant.
+The return predictive power of COP/P is at least comparable with COP/AT.
+In Column 1, COP/P has a higher coefficient.
+Even in the other two columns when COP/P has a lower coefficient than COP/AT, one standard deviation change in COP/P is associated with a bigger change in expected returns than one standard deviation change in COP/AT, as COP/P is more than twice as volatile as COP/AT (see Table 1).
 These results show that the return predictive power of COP/P does not emanate from its two individual components, COP/AT and AT/ME.
 The product has additional return predictive power.
 If anything, AT/ME predicts returns with a negative sign.
 The finding that COP/P predicts returns after controlling for COP/AT and AT/ME can be interpreted as COP/AT and AT/ME having an interesting interactive effect on returns: the marginal effect of COP/AT on returns is an increasing function of AT/ME.